You want to build a course, and you have the First 3 Steps to Course Creation under your belt.

 I’m glad you asked!

-That’s what I’ll cover in this post–practical hands-on, screen sharing tips.
+That’s what I’ll cover in this post–practical hands-on tips for video storing and sharing.

 Cloud-based Storage Resources